cssandstuff/cv/content/_index.md

 ## Hobbies/Interests

-I am interested in music production and help run a [small meetup group](https://www.meetup.com/Music-Production-Geeks/).
-I also play field Hockey.
+I also play field Hockey and am also a hobby musician.

 {{% printonly %}}